 Jailbreaking GPT-4: A New Cross-Lingual Attack Vector

-A breaking new study reveals major holes in the safety guardrails for large language models like GPT-4.
-It’s not complex or ground breaking either, researchers found that simply translating unsafe English text into lesser known languages can trick the AI into generating harmful content.
+A study reveals major holes in the safety guardrails for large language models like GPT-4.
+It is not complex or ground-breaking either: researchers found that simply translating unsafe English text into lesser-known languages can trick the AI into generating harmful content.

 Image Source: Yong, Z.-X., Menghini, C., & Bach, S. H. (2023).

 The team from Brown University tested GPT-4 using an evaluation called the Adversarial Benchmark.
-This benchmark contains over 500 unsafe English prompts like instructions for making explosives.
+This benchmark contains over 500 unsafe English prompts.
 When fed these prompts directly, GPT-4 refused to engage over 99% of the time, showing its safety filters were working.

 However, when they used Google Translate to convert the unsafe prompts into languages like Zulu, Scots Gaelic, and Guarani, GPT-4 began freely engaging with around 80% of them.
-The translated responses contained topics like terrorism, financial crimes, and spreading misinformation.
+The translated responses touched on topics the model would normally refuse outright in English.

-Researchers were surprised to see how easy it was to completely bypass GPT-4's safety just by using free translation tools.
-Revealing a fundamental vulnerability in the process!
+Researchers were surprised to see how easy it was to bypass GPT-4's safety just by using free translation tools - revealing a fundamental vulnerability in the process.

 The culprit is uneven safety training.
 Like most AI today, GPT-4 was trained predominantly on English and other high-resource languages with plentiful data.
 Far less safety research has focused on lower-resource languages, including many African and indigenous languages.